DKMitt/reactjs16/README.md

 Description of website technologies used to develop this app.

-- REACT.JS based using [create-react-app](https://github.com/facebookincubator/create-react-app), currently it is a thin layer on top of many amazing community projects, such as ([create-react-app readme.md](public/Create-React-App-README.md)):
+- REACT.JS based using [create-react-app](https://github.com/facebookincubator/create-react-app), currently it is a thin layer on top of many amazing community projects, such as [create-react-app](https://github.com/facebookincubator/create-react-app), Additional information on using the Create-React-App can also befound here on the [create-react-app readme.md](public/Create-React-App-README.md) file.

 - webpack with webpack-dev-server, html-webpack-plugin and style-loader Babel with ES6 and extensions used by Facebook (JSX, object spread, class properties)